sunilunnithan/devenv-base/README.md

-# devenv-base
+# devenv-debain

-Prebuild dev container base image for all devcontainers
+Debian dev container that uses nix to install packages